SuwanthaDarshana/task-management-system/README.md

 ## Database Schema

-The schema is automatically created by Spring Boot on first run.
+The schema is automatically created by Spring Boot on first run using Hibernate DDL auto.

 ### `task` Table